 Focus on one week at a time.
 Get in your workout for the day.
 Then complete the next workout.
 Make it a challenge to find that 15-45 minutes in your day, as often as possible, to just get more active.

-Once the first week is finished, look back and take it a step further – aim for one more workout or just 5 additional minutes of running in the next week.
+Once the first week is finished, look back and take it a step further – aim for one more workout or just five additional minutes of cardio in the next week.